-IP OVERVIEW: The Crail-Johnson Foundation keeps most of its philanthropy within a narrow geographic range, e.g., the Los Angeles Metropolitan Area.
-Emphasis areas are education, human services, and health, and this has funded many causes for disadvantaged youth in Los Angeles.
+OVERVIEW: The Crail-Johnson Foundation limits most of its philanthropy to the Los Angeles Metropolitan Area.
+Its grantmaking includes education, human services, and health.
+This foundation also supports disadvantaged youth in Los Angeles.

 IP TAKE: Crail-Johnson is a generous funder of youth organizations in Los Angeles.
 While it makes some grants beyond Southern California, its grantmaking prioritizes Los Angeles.